Cardinals vs. Dodgers Player Props Betting Odds

 Muncy Stats

-- Muncy has 18 hits with 11 home runs and 20 walks.
-He has driven in 21 runs with one stolen base.
+- Muncy has 19 hits with a double, 11 home runs, 23 walks and 22 RBI.
+He's also stolen one base.

 Muncy Recent Games